 This specimen image is now publicly available online: http://midatlanticherbaria.org/portal/collections/individual/index.php?occid=12232529&clid=0

 Check back for more!
-Botanists at the Carnegie Museum of Natural History share digital specimens from the herbarium on dates they were collected.
-They have embarked on a three-year project to digitize nearly 190,000 plant specimens collected in the region, making images and other data publicly available online.
+Botanists at the Carnegie Museum of Natural History share digital specimens from the herbarium on their collection dates.
+They have embarked on a three-year project to digitize nearly 190,000 plant specimens collected in the region (like Poison ivy!) making images and other data publicly available online.
 This effort is part of the Mid-Atlantic Megalopolis Project (mamdigitization.org), a network of thirteen herbaria spanning the densely populated urban corridor from Washington, D.C. to New York City to achieve a greater understanding of our urban areas, including the unique industrial and environmental history of the greater Pittsburgh region.
 This project is made possible by the National Science Foundation under grant no. 1801022.

 Mason Heberling is Assistant Curator of Botany at the Carnegie Museum of Natural History.
 Museum employees are encouraged to blog about their unique experiences and knowledge gained from working at the museum.